 Time to PayItBack

-The top chart is our progress toward wiping out our non-revolving debt (cars and student loans).
+The top chart is our progress toward wiping out our non-revolving, non-mortgage debt (cars and student loans).

 The bottom chart represents the amount of time remaining until these debts are gone completely, contingent upon various monthly debt payment amounts.